Benders Subproblem Decomposition for Bilevel Problems with Convex Follower: Introduction

-The rest of the paper is organized as follows: Section \ref{sec:review} discusses previous literature and Section \ref{sec:MIP} presents the MIP formulation of MIBPSD.
-In Section \ref{sec:decom}, the dedicated Benders method for MIBPSD is proposed.
-Section \ref{sec:ext} discusses some interesting extension of MIBPSD that incorporates additional constraints on follower's dual variables in the leader problem and Section \ref{sec:subclass} shows some special cases of MIBPSD that allow stronger algorithmic results.
-Some accelerating schemes for the dedicated Benders method is presented in Secition \ref{sec:accel}.
-Finally, the computational performance of the proposed method is demonstrated in Section \ref{sec:comp}, and Section \ref{sec:conclusion} concludes the paper.
+The rest of the paper is organized as follows: Section \ref{sec:assum} formally defines BSOCP, as well as the assumptions of the paper and their justifications.
+Section \ref{sec:review} discusses previous work and Section \ref{sec:MIP} presents the MISOCP formulation of BSOCP.
+Sections \ref{sec:decom} and \ref{sec:stable} propose the dedicated Benders method for BSOCP, and its numerically stable variant.
+Section \ref{sec:heuristic} proposes a heuristic method for finding an incumbent solution in a preprocessing step.
+Section \ref{sec:ext} discusses an interesting extension of BSOCP that incorporates additional constraints on the follower's dual variables in the leader problem.
+It also identifies some special cases of BSOCP that allow stronger algorithmic results, as well as some accelerating schemes for the dedicated Benders method.
+The computational performance of the proposed method is demonstrated in Section \ref{sec:comp}.
+Section \ref{sec:conclusion} concludes the paper.